Image

 Public narrative, branding, internal reputation, community perception, and restoring the nobility of policing to attract purpose-driven applicants.

-Case studies of agencies that have enhanced retention through culture, career ladders, mentoring, and effective communication, focusing on how they leverage culture, growth, and career development to retain officers.
+Case studies of agencies that have enhanced retention through culture, career ladders, mentoring, and effective communication, focusing on how they leverage culture, growth, and career development to retain public safety personnel.

 • Tipi Brookins Headshot